DSimonne/gwaihir/README.md

 ## GRADES

 To analyse data recorded at SOLEIL from your personal computer, you can use Jupyter Notebook via GRADES.
-The documentation is here (accessible from SOLEIL) : http://confluence.synchrotron-soleil.fr/display/EG/Service%3A+Jupyter+Notebook
+The documentation is here (accessible on- site via the SOLEIL wifi or with the SOLEIL VPN) : http://confluence.synchrotron-soleil.fr/display/EG/Service%3A+Jupyter+Notebook

 Use this link to open Jupyter Notebook : http://grades-01.synchrotron-soleil.fr/notebook/ You may launch a Terminal (command line) from the upper-right 'New' menu.
 The system is a Debian 10, so you can enter linux commands there.